JLDesignNetwork/AnimatedBars/README.md

 * Add support for other bar colors instead of the default gradient.
 * Add support for other candystripe colors instead of the default.
-* Add support for various meter sizing (x-small, small, large, x-large).
+* Add support for various meter sizing (x-small, small, medium, large, x-large).
-* Add support for meter shadowing
+* Add support for meter shadowing.
-* Add support for font colors.
-The default is a gradient.
+* Add support for font colors instead of the default gradient.
+* Add supoort for font sizing.